DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Introduction

 \subsection{Related Literature}

-\paragraph{Dynamic Treatment Regimes.} DTRs generalize individualized treatment regimes \citep[ITRs;][]{kallus2017recursive,kallus2018balanced,athey2017efficient,qian2011performance}, which personalize single treatment interventions based on baseline unit features.
+\paragraph{Dynamic Treatment Regimes.} DTRs generalize individualized treatment regimes \citep[ITRs;][]{kallus2018balanced,athey2021policy,qian2011performance,zhao2012estimating}, which personalize single treatment interventions based on baseline unit features.
 In DTR models, additional interventions are made and can be tailored to the patient's time-varying features, which may be impacted by previous interventions.
-A number of methods have been proposed to estimate the optimal DTR from batched data from either randomized trials or observational studies, including potential outcome imputation \citep{lavori2000design,murphy2001marginal}, likelihood-based methods \citep{thall2000evaluating,thall2007bayesian}, $A$-learning \citep{murphy2003optimal}, and weight-based methods \citep{zhang2013robust,zhao2015new}.
-Our work leverages ideas from $Q$-learning, which has been used for learning DTRs offline from both randomized trial data \citep{zhao2009reinforcement,chakraborty2010inference,shortreed2011informing} and observational data \citep{moodie2012q,moodie2014q}.
-For a more complete review of DTRs and the relevant literature, see \citet{chakraborty2013statistical}.
+A number of methods have been proposed to estimate the optimal DTR from batched data from either randomized trials or observational studies, including potential outcome imputation \citep{murphy2001marginal}, likelihood-based methods \citep{thall2007bayesian}, $A$-learning \citep{murphy2003optimal,schulte2014q}, and weight-based methods \citep{zhao2015new,zhang2013robust,jiang2019entropy}, among others.
+Our work leverages ideas from $Q$-learning, which has been used for learning DTRs offline from both randomized trial data \citep{zhao2009reinforcement,chakraborty2010inference,shortreed2011informing,song2015penalized} and observational data \citep{moodie2014q}.
+For a more complete review of DTR methods, see \citet{chakraborty2013statistical}.